Partner-led cybersecurity & AI governance

 EU AI Act

-• EU AI Act high-risk mapping, documentation, and compliance by August 2026
+• EU AI Act high-risk mapping, technical documentation, and Article 11 compliance

 • GPAI obligations: transparency, copyright policy, systemic risk assessment